Conditioning Workouts for Lifters

 Why It Matters for Lifters

 A lifter with poor conditioning can't maintain intensity through a workout, needs excessive rest between sets, and recovers slowly between training days.
-Better conditioning = more quality training = better results.
+Better conditioning generally means more quality training over time.

 Work Capacity